rabinadk1/rabinadk1.github.io/content/posts/training-word-embeddings.md

 Another advantage of this method is that this generalizes better than word tokenizer to out of vocabulary words.
 It splits the out of vocabulary words into a token of subwords with maximum length lying in the given word.
-An out of vocabulary word like transformer can be encoded to [“trans”, “former”, “\</w\>”] if it had seen “trans” and “former” previously.
+An out of vocabulary word like transformer can be encoded to `[“trans”, “former”, “</w>”]` if it had seen “trans” and “former” previously.
-But if we chose to remove infrequent tokens to reduce the vocabulary size and we don’t have all the characters from which our corpus is built then tokenized texts contain another special token call “\<oov\>” or “\<unk\>” which stands for out of vocabulary and unknown tokens respectively.
+But if we chose to remove infrequent tokens to reduce the vocabulary size and we don’t have all the characters from which our corpus is built then tokenized texts contain another special token called `<oov>` or `<unk>` which stands for out of vocabulary and unknown tokens respectively.
-For example, if “h” is not in our vocabulary, “hype” may be tokenized as [“\<oov\>”, “ype”].
+For example, if “h” is not in our vocabulary, “hype” may be tokenized as `[“<oov>”, “ype”]`.
 Practically, this happens mainly to special characters like emojis and may occur more in non-English languages.

 ### Byte-level BPE

 The base characters for the vocabulary can be quite big if we opted to incorporate all the Unicode characters.
-The problem of tokenizing texts with “\<oov\>” tokens is more prominent in a non-English language.
+The problem of tokenizing texts with `<oov>` tokens is more prominent in a non-English language.
 Byte-level BPE is a clever tweak of its predecessor BPE in which bytes are included in the base vocabulary.
-Since a byte consists of 8 bits, there are 2^8 i.e. 256 combinations of words that are included in the base vocabulary.
+Since a byte consists of 8 bits, there are 2<sup>8</sup> i.e. 256 combinations of words that are included in the base vocabulary.
 This helps to tokenize every text without needing an out of vocabulary token.
 This clever trick was proposed in [GPT-2 Paper](https://openai.com/blog/better-language-models/).